xwmtp/reverse-bot-adventure/README.md

 * `!goal` to get the goal ('race info') of the current race.
 * `!entrants` to only print the entrants in the race (and their finish times after they finish).

+### Stats
+All the following commands all work similarly.
+If used without argument, they return stats information based on the outcomes you have saved.
+If used with argument you can save new outcomes.
+* `!dampe` to keep track of Dampe attempts.
+Use `!dampe 5` to record a fifth try Dampe for example.
+* `!spinner` to keep track of truth spinner tries.
+Use `!spinner 2` to record a second try truth spinner outcome.
+Possible outcome values are 1, 2 and 3.
+* `!bushpatch` to keep track of how many bomb drops you got after farming a whole patch of bushes.
+For example, use `!bushpatch 0` if you didn't get any bombs.
+To keep it accurate, only use this command if you farmed all 12 bushes in a patch.
+Also note that flex drops are not being considered.
+* `!rock` to keep track of whether you got a bomb drop out of a rock or not.
+Use `!rock yes` to record a bomb drop from a rock and `!rock no` if you didn't get one.
+Flex drops are not being considered.

+Anyone in chat can add outcomes for your channel with the commands above.
+The channel owner can remove the latest addition by using `remove` as an argument (e.g. `!dampe remove`), or remove all saved outcomes by using `clear_all` (e.g. `!rock clear_all`).

 ### Help
 * `!help` to see the commands and additional help information.
 * `!commands` to just see the commands you can use.